inphobia/inphobia.github.io/content/docs/mono/drive/nojuice/index.md

 - 3 pm1643 drives for 4 months without data loss
 - 20 intel ssd dc s3510, no dataloss after powered off just over a year

-the samsung was a surprise, did not expect it would be intact. the others were at or just over the time i would start worrying. that's taking into account the conditions they operated in, how they were stored & the nand technology used. do _not_ take this as set in stone.
+the samsung 840 was a surprise, did not expect it would be intact. the others were at or just over the time i would start worrying. that's taking into account the conditions they operated in, how they were stored & the nand technology used. do _not_ take this as gospel.

 ## jedec
-jedec's jesd218c & jesd219 go into more detail on "retention use", which boils down too:
+jedec's jesd218c & jesd219 go into more detail on "retention use", which boils down to:
 - when active, run your drives hot
 - when powered off, store your drives cool